Desktop Security Policy

 Users will be encouraged to consult with the CoB Business Information Technology Services with regard to security and compatibility issues associated with any non-standard software they install.

-Default CoB Policy - Users cannot self install software
+Default CoB Policy - Users cannot self-install software

 The G. Brint Ryan College of Business standard Windows 10 software image will be "secured."
 The term "secured" means that users will be able to perform the usual tasks on their machines such as starting programs, opening and saving files, and most personal customizations of desktop preferences.
 However, users will not be able to install any software on their systems.